Are you wondering how many days you need to explore the city and beyond? Then, you've come to the right place.

 Day 1: Follow the 2 Day Itinerary

 Breakfast at Biscuit Love.
-Delicious scratch-made breakfast and lunch dishes that feature locally-sourced ingredients from trusted farmers and purveyors.
-The biscuits are especially famous, and they take pride in making them just suitable – crispy on the outside and fluffy on the inside.
+Delicious scratch-made breakfast and lunch dishes that feature locally sourced ingredients from trusted farmers and purveyors.
+The biscuits are especially famous, and they take pride in making them just as suitable – crispy on the outside and fluffy on the inside.
 See also our guide to the best places to get breakfast in Nashville.

 Tour the Ryman Auditorium.
 This iconic downtown venue is known as “The Mother Church of Country Music” and has been host to countless country legends.
 During the self-guided tour, you'll have the chance to explore five new exhibits that showcase the rich musical history of the Ryman Auditorium.
 Each exhibit is introduced by celebrity hosts on screen, adding an extra layer of excitement and entertainment to your visit.
 Learn more and get tickets here.

 Explore the Parthenon at Centennial Park.
 The Parthenon is a re-creation of the 42-foot statue.
 Athena is the focus of the Parthenon, just as it was in ancient Greece.
 It was originally built in 1897.
 It stands in Centennial Park and houses permanent paintings and a traveling exhibit collection.